 Part of Personalisation

-This At a glance briefing examines the implications of the personalisation agenda for voluntary/third sector service providers, particularly service managers.
+This briefing produced with Voluntary Organisations Disability Group (VODG) examines the implications of the personalisation agenda for voluntary/third sector service providers, particularly service managers.

 The aim of this report has been to examine lessons learned around the contribution of voluntary and statutory social care services in the coordination and provision of psychosocial support following an emergency or major incident.